Modern extreme value statistics for Utopian extremes: Methodology

-Proposed by \cite{heffernan2004conditional} and later generalised by \cite{Heffernan2007}, the conditional extremes framework models the behaviour of a random vector, conditional on one of its components being extreme.
+where $ -\log{(\log{2})}$ is the median of the standard Gumbel distribution.
+To estimate these extreme exceedance probabilities, we construct a non-stationary extremal dependence model for random vectors.} Proposed by \cite{heffernan2004conditional} and later generalised by \cite{Heffernan2007}, the conditional extremes framework models the behaviour of a random vector, conditional on one of its components being extreme.
 We adopt this model as its inference is typically less computationally demanding than that of other models for multivariate extremal dependence \citep{huser2022advances}.
 Additionally, it is capable of capturing both asymptotic dependence and asymptotic independence in a parsimonious manner.
 To accommodate non-stationarity with respect to covariates in the extremal dependence structure of our data, we utilise the extension of the \cite{heffernan2004conditional} model proposed by \cite{Winter2016}.
 This extension represents the dependence parameters as a linear function (subject to some non-linear link transformation) of the covariates.

 Let the vector $\mathbf{Y}_t\equiv(Y_{1,t},Y_{2,t},Y_{3,t})^{\prime}$ for $t\in\{1,\dots,n\}$ have standard Laplace margins \citep{keef2013estimation}.
 It is noteworthy that our original data are known to possess standard Gumbel marginals; therefore, we transform these to have standard Laplace margins.
 Then, denote by $\mathbf{Y}_{-i,t}$ as the vector $\mathbf{Y}_t$ with its $i$-th component removed.
 Note that all vector operations hereafter are taken component-wise. \cite{Winter2016} assume that there exist vectors of coefficients $\boldsymbol{\alpha}_{-i,t}:=\{\alpha_{j\mid i,t}: j\in(1,2,3) \setminus i\}\in[-1,1]^{2}$ and $\boldsymbol{\beta}_{-i,t}:=\{\beta_{j\mid i,t}: j\in(1,2,3)\setminus i\}\in[0,1)^{2}$ such that, for $\mathbf{z}\in\mathbb{R}^{2}$ and $y>0$,